-The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
-Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Maryport Dental Centre was the principal dentist.
+The practice is owned by an individual who is the principal dentist there.
+They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-On the day of inspection we collected 80 CQC comment cards filled in by patients.
+On the day of inspection we collected 32 CQC comment cards filled in by patients and spoke with two other patients.

-During the inspection we spoke with the principal dentist, two dental nurses and the practice manager.
+During the inspection we spoke with one dentist, one dental nurse and the practice manager, who also worked on reception.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open:
+The practice is open: Monday to Friday 9am to 5pm.